Last Updated on 02/06/21 by quiltripping

 - The park was not as busy in September as is it is in the prime summer months.
 That said, I still had trouble finding parking at some of the popular spots by mid afternoon.
 Getting an early start let me enjoy some of the sights before the crowds (another advantage to staying in the park).

 - WiFi connectivity is extremely limited in the park, even at the hotels.
 Don’t count on using your phone GPS or Google maps to get around.
-You’ll want to pick up and use a paper park map.
+You’ll want to pick up and use a paper park map or print a map at home and take it with you.

-- The hotels and the park offer a virility activities and tours (like the free tour of Old Faithful Inn that I took).
+- The hotels and the park offer a variety activities, tours and things to do (like the free tour of Old Faithful Inn that I took).
 Try to a allow time and build those in o your time here.

 - Not that you have any control over the weather, but the colorful pools and the travertine terraces look most vibrant on a sunny day.